Computer Science courses for 2020

 Why study Computer Science at Bristol?

+Our degrees provide you with a thorough understanding of the fundamentals of computer science and their application.
 Choice and discovery underpin our courses.
-You design your degree around a set of core units, complementing these with choices selected from a diverse and expanding set of optional units.
+You design your degree around a set of core units and complement these by choosing from a diverse and expanding set of optional units.

 We value enterprise and creativity and we give you opportunities to excel in a range of areas, from social enterprise projects to starting your own business.
-The department awards several dozen industry-sponsored prizes each year to exceptional students.
-Each year we have several real-world, client-led products developed and released by students taking the Software Product Engineering unit in the second year.
+The department awards a number of industry-sponsored prizes each year to exceptional students.
+Each year several real-world, client-led products are developed and released by computer science students.

 What kind of student would this course suit?